Key Takeaways

 Today, calligraphers select from a variety of papers with different textures and absorption qualities, while students practice on specially printed sheets that guide their strokes.

-Far from being just a page of pretty-looking "squiggles," each work of Chinese calligraphy is a piece of art that requires incredible brush control and attention to every detail of the overall composition.
+Far from being a page of pretty "squiggles," each work of Chinese calligraphy is a piece of art demanding incredible brush control and attention to the whole composition.
+Both creating and appreciating it require an understanding of the philosophy and aesthetic behind the work.

 The Four Treasures of Chinese calligraphy laid out on a desk: brush, ink stick, paper, and inkstone